 The Fund for Greater Hartford, then known as The Hartford Courant Foundation, was started in 1950, with its incorporation as public foundation.
 Under the leadership of the Courant’s publisher and president, John R. Reitemeier.Learn More

 The Fund provides thought leadership and financial support to nonprofit organizations and collaborations that apply best practices to their work and demonstrate measurable outcomes.Learn More

-We have provided a listing of the important dates for our three grants: The Trauma-Informed Practice Fund, Letter of Intent and Transition Grant Cycle.
+We have provided a listing of the important dates for our two grants: The Trauma-Informed Practice Fund and the Letter of Intent process.
 Click on the button below to learn more.Learn More

 The Fund for Greater Hartford, a private, independent foundation, believes in the power of stakeholders working together to ensure children in our region are academically and socially proficient.Learn More